r-shreesha/Interview-Prep/System_Design/KV_Store.md

 #### 2. Handling Temporary Failures - Sloppy Quorum - Hinted Handoff

-System needs to deploy certain mechanisms to ensure availability after detecting failures through the Gossip protocol A technique called `"Sloppy Quorum"` can be used to improve availability.
+System needs to deploy certain mechanisms to ensure availability after detecting failures through the Gossip protocol

+A technique called `"Sloppy Quorum"` can be used to improve availability.

 System chooses the first W healthy servers for writes and first R healthy servers on the hash ring.
 Offline servers are ignored.

 If a server is unavailable due to network or server failures, another server will process requests temporarily.
 When the down server comes back up, changes will be pushed back to achieve data consistency.
-This process is callled `hinted handoff`.
+This process is called `hinted handoff`.

 #### 3. Handling Permanent Failures - Merkle Tree